redhat-developer/odo/docs/website/versioned_docs/version-3.0.0/command-reference/logs.md

               image: docker.io/dharmit/infiniteloop
  ```
 When you do `odo dev`, odo creates pods for:
 1. The component named `node` itself.
-Containers for this are created using
+Containers for this are created using `.components.container`.
-   `.components.container`.
 2. Kubernetes component named `infinitepodone`
 3. Kubernetes component named `infinitedeployment`.
-As can be seen under `.
+As can be seen under `.spec.template.spec.containers` for this
-   spec.template.spec.containers` for this particular component, it creates
-   two containers for it.
+   particular component, it creates two containers for it.

 When you run `odo logs`, you should see logs from all these containers.
-Each line
-is prefixed with `<container-name>:` to easily distinguish which the
+Each line is prefixed with
-container the logs belong to.
-Since we named multiple containers in the
+`<container-name>:` to easily distinguish which the container the logs belong to.
+Since we named multiple
-`devfile.yaml` as `container`, `odo logs` has distinguished these containers
+containers in the `devfile.yaml` as `container`, `odo logs` has distinguished these containers as `container`,
-as `container`, `container1` and `container2`:
+`container1` and `container2`:

 ```shell
 $ odo logs